maixnor/wu-quartz/content/semester 2/Game Theory.md

 - for all players the utility has been maximized
 	- i.e. sticking to the current (best) option, since every other option is inferior
 - #todo math notation
+- there can be more than one nash equilibrium, but there must always be one
 ## Payoff Matrix
 - $N$ - dimensional -> $N$ ... number of players
 - $m \times m$ matrix -> $m$ ... number of strategies of players